 I opted for a four-day photo tour with Lights over Lapland.
 It’s great to have professional help for your first experience photographing the northern lights.
 And another wonderful thing about seeing them in Abisko is there are traditional Sami huts that make great backdrops for your Northern Lights photos.

 Tips for Photographing the Northern Lights

 - A tripod is a must, it allows you to increase your shutter speed to 10+ seconds and capture some wonderful shots.

 - Also, make sure you have an empty memory card ready to use.
-You never know when the lights will come and go so you don’t want to run out of memory!
+You never know when the Northern Lights will come and go so you don’t want to run out of memory!
 I use a 32 MB

 By Aaron at Aaron Teoh

 Another great place to see the Northern Lights within Kiruna city is on the grounds of Kiruna Church.
-This time, I did not have to wait long for the dancing streaks to appear across the clear night sky, much more vivid and intense than the day before, and the perfect backdrop to the beautiful Kiruna Church.
+The dancing streaks appeared across the clear night sky, much more vivid and intense than the day before, and the perfect backdrop to the beautiful Kiruna Church.

 Aaron’s Tip for Photographing the Northern Lights

 - Bring along a tripod and set your camera for a long exposure shot if the lights are not clearly visible.